moliz/moliz.quantitytypes/plugins/org.modelexecution.quantitytypes.ocl/tests/MovingRobot/README.txt

 * MovingRobot.use: specs of the Robot using Quantities
 * MovingRobot_default.clt: diagrammatic info for these specs
-* Robot-NoQuantities.soil: set of SOIL commands to execute the MovingRobot.use specs
+* Robot.soil: set of SOIL commands to execute the MovingRobot.use specs
 * Robot-output.txt: output of executing the SOIL commands

 To execute these specs, in the USE/OCL console, execute: